-So your lower back hurts.
-You're wondering why massaging, icing, heating, and tending to the area is not helping the pain at all.
-The answer may be simpler than you think - the source of the pain is NOT where the hurt is.
-Understanding referred pain is the step toward gaining a wholistic view of why your low back hurts and how to fix it.
+So your lower back is killing you.
+You're wondering why massaging, icing, heating, and tending to the area are not helping the pain at all.
+The answer may be more simple than you think - the source of the pain is NOT where the hurt is.
+Understanding referred pain is the step toward gaining a holistic view of why your low back hurts and how to fix it.

 Referred Back Pain Patterns

-Referred back pain is the concept that your pain is caused by one area, but the pain manifests in another.
+Referred back pain (a.k.a. "back referred pain") is the concept that your pain is caused by one area of the body, but the pain manifests in another.
 As beautifully stated by Amber and Clair Davies in their Trigger Point Therapy Workbook: "It’s a mistake to assume the problem is at the place that hurts" .

 Back pain is no exception to referred pain, and it is commonly overlooked in tending to the problem.
 Next time your X hurts, ask your medical professional if the problem could be stemming from Y or Z muscles.

 Referred back pain patterns become more clear when looking at a muscle's function in the body, not just where it is located.
 The Psoas muscle (that big, mean hip flexor that refers pain to the low back) for example, is located in the front of the body but refers pain to the lower back and upper thigh.
 Psoas referred back pain makes more sense, however, when you see the muscle is actually attached to the lower spine and upper thigh (femur).
 When Psoas is tight, it pulls on the lower back vertebrae and tilts the pelvis forward - which causes the referred pain felt in the lower back.

 Referred back pain caused by Psoas needs to be addressed in the front of the body, even if it is felt in the lower back.
 For more about Psoas trigger points specifically check out this blog post: Psoas Trigger Points.